MF Global payout plan approved for creditor vote

-NEW YORK (Reuters) - A bankruptcy judge on Tuesday approved the outline of a plan by liquidators and creditors of failed brokerage MF Global MFGLQ.PK to repay the company’s creditors, a key step toward ending its $40 billion Chapter 11 bankruptcy.
+NEW YORK, Feb 19 (Reuters) - A bankruptcy judge on Tuesday approved the outline of a plan by liquidators and creditors of failed brokerage MF Global to repay the company’s creditors, a key step toward ending its $40 billion Chapter 11 bankruptcy.

 At a hearing in U.S. Bankruptcy Court in Manhattan, Judge Martin Glenn green-lighted the outline, which was amended to address minor concerns Glenn had raised in refusing to approve an earlier version of the outline last week.